| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 they can get educated about Parental Alienation.
 I'm not just trying to sell books, but, books

-have a way of offering credibility to something that is new and just beginning to get recognized.
+have a way of offering credibility to something that is new and just beginning to get recognized. barth: Dr. Darnall, what is

 the best way for the "targeted parent" to handle it all w/integrity & patience?
+Dr. Darnall: It's painful,

 but they must resist the temptation to retaliate with their own alienating behavior.
 Instead, focus

 on strengthening the relationship with your children rather than getting defensive & angry.
+If you are having problems

 with visitation, you may need to see a counselor who is familiar with Parental Alienation & Parental Alienation Syndrome

 & working with high-conflict parents.
+Remember, the children will

 follow the lead of their parents.
 If the parents can talk & work together calmly, the children will do OK.
 If you have